inderjit303/32-bit-SRAM-/README.md

 # Building blocks for 32 bit SRAM:

 The components required for building 32 Bit SRAM cell are:
-1. 5x32 SRAM Address Decoder and 3x8 SRAM Address Decoder implemented in digital domain using NgVeri
+1. 5x32 SRAM Address Decoder and 3x8 SRAM Address Decoder implemented in digital domain using NgVeri feature in eSim.
 2. 1-bit SRAM cell as shown in fig 2 which further consists of
 3. Data writer circuit implemented in digital domain using NgVeri
 4. 6T SRAM cell and
 5. Sense amplifier circuit implemented in analog domain using eSim.

 The project is about building a 32-bit SRAM memory array, using 130nm CMOS technology and modular design approach.
 The functional block diagram of 32 bit SRAM is shown in fig 1.
-After creation of the all the symbols using sub-circuit feature in eSim, interconnection of the Decoder and the 1-Bit SRAMs will be implemented  to create the 8-Bit SRAM and then create another sub circuit symbol for four such 8 bit SRAM to interconnect address decoder and 32 bit SRAM.
+Using sub-circuit feature in eSim, interconnection of the Decoder and the 1-Bit SRAMs will be implemented to create the 8-Bit SRAM and then create another sub circuit symbol for four such 8 bit SRAM to interconnect 5x32 address decoder and 32 bit SRAM.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194718005-4117a875-6010-48e6-9486-85eff340662a.png">